bravenewdude/bravenewdude.github.com/_posts/2013-08-08-recommended-reading.md

 ## Randomness

 Let me define a few concepts.
 A *belief system* is a set of propositions that a person believes to be true.
-Two belief systems $A$ and $B$ are *contradictory* if there exists a proposition $p$ such that $p \in A$ and $~p \in B$.
+Two belief systems $A$ and $B$ are *contradictory* if there exists a proposition $p$ such that $p \in A$ and $\textasciitilde p \in B$.
 (There's a richer version of these definitions in which each belief system assigns a probability of truth to its propositions.
 For now, though, let's just stick to this simpler formulation.)

 Even very smart people are very often wrong.
 In fact, **if I have a set of N people with pairwise contradictory belief systems, then at least N-1 of them are wrong** (i.e. they believe at least one false proposition).
 The world contains plenty of very smart people, but it also home to a plethora of different belief systems.
 Typically, these belief systems contradict each other, even when they have much in common.
 My conclusion is that the *vast* majority of people have imperfect belief systems.